Warning – possible spoilers! (Tiny ones, though, and I’ll try to avoid even those; I swear I’ll give my best not to ruin it for you… :-))

 In 1940, three very different girls find themselves in Bletchley Park, surrounded by some of the greatest minds trying to break German codes and help end the war.
 But a traitor among them and the crushing reality of war will put an end to what might have developed into a lifetime friendship.

-In 1947, one of the girls is married, a mother and is trying to forget she ever was working at Bletchley Park.
-One is trying to avoid the attention of media due to the wedding of her ex love that happens to be Prince Philip of Greece himself.
+In 1947, one of the girls is married, a mother and is trying to forget she was ever working at Bletchley Park.
+One is trying to avoid the media’s attention due to the wedding of her ex love, Prince Philip of Greece himself.
 The third girl is in an asylum, awaiting a fate that would forever stop her from figuring out who the traitor was.

 But now the three get once again reunited.
 And they have one last code to crack…